Hystabec/Gossip-Simulator/README.md

 # Gossip-Simulator

 Only `Windows` is supported.
-Compiled program can be found on the [Release Tab](https://github.com/Hystabec/Gossip-Simulator/releases)
+Compiled program can be found on the [Release Tab](https://github.com/Hystabec/Gossip-Simulator/releases).
+Built using my game engine [DaedalusEngine](https://github.com/Hystabec/DaedalusEngine).

 The project contains 2 application `gossipSim` and `gossipSim-nodeEditor`.
 `gossipSim` is the main application that runs the simulator.